camunda/camunda-docs/docs/components/zeebe/technical-concepts/clustering.md

 ## Gossip membership protocol

-Zeebe implements the [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to know which brokers are currently part of the cluster.
+Zeebe implements the [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to know which brokers are currently part of the cluster.

 The cluster is bootstrapped using a set of well-known bootstrap brokers, to which the others can connect.
 To achieve this, each broker must have at least one bootstrap broker as its initial contact point in their configuration: